 Advanced planning and scheduling (a management system that allocates raw materials and production capacity optimally) and Configure price quote (helps speed up the order-to-delivery process) are the two critical functions of the next generation of ERP solution that manufacturers should take into account.

-In addition, advanced ERP software should also allow you to keep track of the process anytime, anywhere via its mobile application, an essential feature to improve collaboration across departments.
+Additionally, advanced ERP software should also allow you to keep track of the process anytime, anywhere via its mobile application, an essential feature to improve collaboration across departments.

 Cloud ERP is becoming increasingly popular among small and medium-sized businesses due to its faster implementation, lower upfront capital expenditure as well as the mobility and accessibility features.